softfire-eu/docker-softfire/README.md

 ```

 ```
-**Note**: <yourip> stands for the ip where the rabbitmq container runs, the VMs will contact this ip when registering to Open Baton.
+###### Note: <yourip> stands for the ip where the rabbitmq container runs, the VMs will contact this ip when registering to Open Baton.
 ```

 The Experiment Manager is available at http://localhost:5080.
 You can access the admin portal by using admin/admin.